Record and track all student performance in one place.

 - Enrollment End date

-- Edit score display, which allows you to see what the student sees or select Points, Percent (%), Letter Grade, and/or Minutes Spent.
+This card allows you to choose to see what the student sees for the Score display, or select Points, Percent (%), Letter Grade, and/or Minutes Spent.

 Print student grades